 Primer for New Furniture

-Zinsser primer is also notable for its use on fresh woodwork and furniture, covering nail holes, scratches, hairline cracks, and measurement marks on the wood.
-It seals off tannin bleeds and sticks to most surfaces, making it great for priming furniture.
+I’ve found Zinsser primer to be particularly impressive when it comes to fresh woodwork and furniture.
+It’s excellent at covering up nail holes, scratches, hairline cracks, and any measurement marks on the wood.
+Moreover, it effectively seals off tannin bleeds and adheres well to most surfaces, making it my top choice for priming furniture.

 Comparing Kilz and Zinsser Paint Primers

-First up in our best primer comparison: the odor.
-The Kilz Original has that unmistakable foul odor due to it being an oil-based primer.
-The Zinsser Bulls Eye, on the other hand, is a water-based primer so it has a less conspicuous odor, but may still be enough to make you dizzy.
+Let’s start with the first aspect in our primer comparison: the odor.
+I’ve noticed that Kilz Original has that unmistakable foul odor because it’s an oil-based primer.
+On the other hand, Zinsser Bulls Eye, being a water-based primer, has a less pronounced odor, but it can still be strong enough to make you feel dizzy.